tflander/Esp32IotKata/katas/05.pip/README.md

 Error installing 'picoweb': list index out of range, packages may be partially installed
 ```

 We need to put the ESP32 in station mode.
-For convience, I created a boot.by program here to make connecting to a router via a WEP password easy.
+For convience, I created a `boot.py` program here to make connecting to a router via a WEP password easy.

 Upload this project to your ESP32 to enable the ability to run the following commands